germayneng/template-_githubpages/_posts/2018-03-19-talkingdata_eda.md

 Comparing to the test set (Thank you CPMP, as well as [Julia](https://www.kaggle.com/yuliagm/be-careful-about-ips-as-a-signal/comments#latest-301610)) we can see that most of the test ip belong to < 126413

-Knowing this, it seems that training from the train set, the is_attributed is at the lower end for ips in test set.
+Here is the printed result of the tail of the test set arranged by ip:

 ```text
          click_id     ip app device os channel          click_time